mathenri/mathenri/README.md

-- Backend developer at Readly
+- Data Engineer at Södra
 - Education: Software Engineering at Chalmer University of Technology